 Leading the pack is Sara, who on emerging from the hanger at the film's post-prologue start, lowers her hood and shakes her hair free in sunlit slow motion like she's got the starring role in a shampoo commercial, and little she subsequently does or says suggests she has the aptitude for all that much else.
 She can apparently fly a small dual-prop plane, but despite doing all of the requisite business – pressing a few buttons, pushing a couple of levers and saying aeronautical things to air traffic control – she never really seems like she knows what she's doing.
 But it's in Sara's blood, you see.
 She's following in the footsteps of her dear departed mother, who was also a pilot and who in the bleached-out prologue is shown to have died in a mid-air collision.
 You'd think this would teach Sara some responsibility on the flight deck, but oh dear no. In an impromptu effort to cure the glumly love-sick Bruce of his aerophobia, she abruptly hands the controls over to him, sending the plane into a dive that gets the others screaming.
 Sara's response is to calmly encouraging her petrified friend to level the plane out, and she only re-takes control when Brucie's inability to do so looks set to kill them all.
 What a pro.

-Accompanying this pair are guitar-wielding Cory – who is uninteresting enough to be marked for possible early death – and film student Mel, who's shooting endless waggly shots on her Canon HDV palmcorder, a device capable of producing near-broadcast quality images (I've got one, you see) but whose picture and sound here look like they were captured on a ten year-old mobile phone.
+Accompanying this pair are guitar-wielding Cory – who is uninteresting enough to be marked for possible early death – and film student Mel, who's shooting endless waggly shots on her Canon HDV palmcorder, a device capable of producing high quality HD quality images (I've got one, you see) but whose picture and sound here look like they were captured on a ten year-old mobile phone.
 Completing the quintet is Mel's boyfriend Sal, and if you're looking for something that could turn even the smoothest flight into a screaming nightmare then he's your man.
 Sal is the sort of teenage male tosser who could single-handedly put you off ever visiting the States, a loud and infuriating monkey that you can't imagine being friends with anyone human.
 He appears to be on board solely to function as a crude antagonist, one whose dopey dialogue and mouthy portrayal (courtesy of the unfortunately named Jake Weary, though I do wonder what first-time feature director Kaare Andrews was thinking here) constantly remind you that you're watching an underwritten low-budget North American horror flick.

 Altitude is a film with an identity crisis, a situational thriller that mutates into a monster movie and in the last act transforms abruptly into a The Twilight Zone episode.
-Thrown into the mix is an action movie implausibility that sees Cory dangled wildly on the end of a rope from a plane flying high enough for ice to have formed on its wings and attempt to free a jammed aileron by giving it a good kicking.
+Thrown into the mix is an action movie implausibility that sees Cory dangled wildly on the end of a rope from a plane that is flying high enough for ice to have formed on its wings, then attempt to free a jammed aileron by giving it a good kicking.
 All of which would probably be rather fun if the running time were that of an early Zone episode.
-But the expansion to feature length has upped the importance of character interaction, and in common with so many of its modern American brethren, the dialogue and personal issues are by the teen horror numbers and scream out for the sort of wit and invention that blessed the best low-budget genre works from the 70s and 80s.
+But the expansion to feature length has upped the importance of character interaction, and in common with so many of its modern American brethren, the dialogue and personal issues are by the teen horror numbers, and scream out for the sort of wit and invention that blessed the best low-budget genre works from the 70s and 80s.
 It's thus hard to care much for anybody's fate beyond wanting to see Sal dispatched as quickly and messily as inhumanly possible.

 There's a technical proficiency that you tend to expect of even a low budget genre film in an age where just about every element can be digitally tweaked.
 The challenge of shooting almost an entire film in a single small location is certainly well met and the ending wraps things up tidily, despite being freely adapted from one of the more celebrated cult films of recent years.
 Inevitably not everyone will be as cynical about the drama and the characters as I. Certainly the person I watched it with – someone with a fondness for watching plastic American teens in peril – rather enjoyed it all, though even she was giggling helpless at Cory's reality-defying airborne dangle.
 And in spite of my griping, it's hard to completely dislike a film whose monster was born of the director's conviction that there's nothing scarier than an anus with shark's teeth.

-In a pleasing kick against the current low-budget trend, Altitude was shot on 35mm on a Panavision camera and the 2.40:1 anamorphic transfer here makes the best of the results.
+In a pleasing kick against the current low-budget digital trend, Altitude was shot on 35mm on a Panavision camera and the 2.40:1 anamorphic transfer here makes the best of the results.
 Although much of the film plays out in the dark of a storm cloud, where light levels are low (a screen grab of the darker scenes is almost impossible to make out, but looks fine on a well calibrated TV screen), colours are drained and shadows are like small black holes, there's never a sense that detail has been sucked away in the process, thanks in no small part to Norm Li's nifty lighting camerawork (to light anything effectively in such a confined space is a skill worthy of attention) and the well-balanced contrast of the transfer itself.
 Detail is very good for a DVD, something particularly visible on facial close-ups, where even the texture of skin can be clearly made out.
-Sharpness junkies will be pleased to know that the film is also being released on Blu-ray, so you can get a really good look at those teenage skin pores.
+Sharpness junkies will be pleased to know that the film is also being released on Blu-ray, so you can get a really good look at those teenage pores.

 You can choose between Dolby 2.0 stereo or 5.1 surround and I'd go for the latter every time.
 Both are clear with good frontal separation, but the range, LFE punch, and a lively and occasionally spectacular use of the full sound stage puts the surround track far ahead of its stereo brother.